Cooking Pleasure

 Kuih Bangkit - CNY 2013

-A very nice melt-in mouth sago biscuit [kuih bangkit] recipe from a friend which I have used many, many times and received instant liking by my relatives and friends.
+A very nice melt-in mouth tapioca biscuit [kuih bangkit] recipe from a friend which I have used many, many times and received instant liking by my relatives and friends.
 Moreover, this biscuit is not sweet but has the nice aroma of coconut milk.

-You can use Sago flour [aka Ah Lulu flour] or tapioca flour or 50/50 of each.
+You can use Arrowroot flour [aka Ah Lulu flour] or tapioca flour or 50/50 of each.
 I usually used 50/50 or 100% tapioca flour cos' I prefer the aroma of tapioca flour which makes the biscuit more 'traditional'.

 Ingredients